Mantras: Powerful Proto-Thought Forms in the Mind and Psyche

 As we move through life, thoughts enable us to understand and categorize the world so that we can make sense of the myriad stimuli we encounter daily.

 Thoughts are crucial to the development of language and form the basis for language, speech, and writing.
-One of their main functions is to enable us to communicate with others to express our ideas and feelings.
+One of their main functions is to enable us to communicate with others and express our ideas and feelings.

 When integration occurs, we use our thoughts to weigh up the pros and cons of a situation and make better choices.
 This is especially true if we have access to reliable information from the outer world and a repository of accumulated life experiences to look back on.